Accessing the venue

 Access to Live Theatre

-There is level access to Live Theatre from Board Chare.
+There is level access to Live Theatre from Broad Chare.
 The main doors are automatic and the doors are double width.

 There is level access throughout the building, with a few low gradient ramps.
 There is lift access to three floors and adapted toilets on all levels.
 All toilets are level surface or ramped, and the downstairs accessible toilets have height adjusting sinks, rails and a hoist.
 Lighting levels are bright and there are baby change facilities in the ground floor accessible toilet.